-Based on manufacturer input for 80mg dose; †Using the 12mg dose strength for a daily dose of 36mg; ¥ cheapest tetrabenazine generic; ‡Xenazine[®] cost
+[†]Using the 12mg dose strength for a daily dose of 36mg for TD; ¥ cheapest tetrabenazine generic; ‡Xenazine® cost

 2.5 Insights Gained from Discussions with Patients and Patient Groups

 In developing and executing this report, we received valuable input from individual patients and patient advocacy groups throughout the scoping and evidence development process.
 Below we summarize the key insights derived from this input.